ishanrpatel97/CodePath-Prework/README.md

 The following **additional** features are implemented:

-- [ Created a ridge border around all the game buttons.
-I also added a double border around the Start/Stop button.
-I also used the underlined tag for the heading and added a margin to the heading tag, paragraph tag, and the Start/Stop button.
+- [ Created a ridge border around all the game buttons and added a double border around the Start/Stop button.
+Another style feature I used was the underlined tag for the heading and added a margin to the heading tag, paragraph tag, and the Start/Stop button so that they dont appear to be nearly overlapping with the inner border.
 Additionally, I added a black outer border and red inner border around the body of the HTML document to change the appearance of the application.]
-List anything else that you can get done to improve the app!

 ## Video Walkthrough (GIF)